 Authors use the Revised Standard Version and the New Revised Standard Version as the basis for their comments.

 The Interpretation series does not intend to meet every need of the reader, but focuses on Scripture, history, and theology.

-“These volumes will not replace the historical critical commentary or homiletical aids to preaching,” writes the editors in the Series Preface.
+“These volumes will not replace the historical critical commentary or homiletical aids to preaching,” write the editors in the Series Preface.

 “The purpose of this series is rather to provide a third kind of resources, a commentary which presents the integrated result of historical and theological work with the biblical text.”

 Generally, commentaries in the Interpretation series take a moderately-critical approach to Scripture.